 1.1 Brackley Town Council (BTC) is responsible for some of the trees across the town and surrounds.
-These trees provide a valuable amenity and enhance the look of the town, its parks and surrounding areas.
+These trees provide a valuable amenity and enhance the look of the town, its parks and surrounding areas and are managed to promote biodiversity and climate mitigation.
 The Town Council has a duty to inspect these trees and ensure it meets all its legal obligations which include maintaining public safety and knowing the location and condition of the trees for which it is responsible.